-Celebrating Mistletoe on the 3rd Day of Solstice
+Celebrating Mistletoe on the 3rd Day of Winter Solstice

 The origins of Mistletoe as a Christmas decoration go far back into our Pagan origins.
-Druids considered the Mistletoe — a parasitic plant that grows on willow and apple, and other species — to be both sacred and healing … and a magick plant, good for the heart (but beware, it is also poisonous!), a symbol of everlasting life through death.
+Druids considered the Mistletoe — a parasitic plant that grows on willow and apple, and other species — to be both sacred (and sacred tomthe Sun) and healing … and a magick plant, good for the heart (but beware, it is also poisonous!), a symbol of everlasting life through death.
 Roman author Pliny wrote in the first century CE that the “Druids hold nothing more sacred than mistletoe and a tree on which it is growing.”

-This third day of Solstice was also referred to as “Nameless Day” and the “Feast of Potentials” (also known as the “Secret of the Unhewn Stone”).
-In some traditions, it was a stand-alone day, not associated with any particular lunar month.
+This third day of Solstice was referred to as “Nameless Day” and the “Feast of Potentials” (also known as the “Secret of the Unhewn Stone”).
+In some traditions, it was a stand-alone day, not associated with any lunar month.
 Those born on this date were said to have strong intuitive senses and healing abilities.